 - Financial reports

 - Arbitration procedures

 This content organization enables you to use the book as both a concise, macro-picture of the derivatives regulations, as well as, a quick-reference guide to specific rules and regulations.

-The easy-to-read text includes 250 questions with detailed commentary to test your knowledge and comprehension of the content, and help to reinforce learning and retention.
+The easy-to-read text includes more than 300 questions with detailed commentary to test your knowledge and comprehension of the content, and help to reinforce learning and retention.